 Net Head Midge | selective trout emerger pattern

-I had a conversation with an old timer on Big Spring Creek last week, and he was peeking into my fly box at some of my midge emergers that I usually tie on TMC 212Y.
-He was scoping in on a few of my #17 quill patterns and asked if I could tie him a few that had some sparkle, mimicking the shuck, as well as some of my staple loop wing patterns.
+I had a conversation with an old timer on Big Spring Creek last week, and he was peeking into my fly box at some of my midge emergers that I usually tie on TMC 212Y hooks.
+These hooks are a bit hard to find, but make a superb foundation for most tiny emergers.
+He was checking out a few of my #17 CDC loop wing midge emergers.
+He then asked if I could tie him a few that incorporated some sparkle, mimicking the shuck, as well as some of my staple loop-wing midge patterns.
 I enthusiastically pulled out a small tin from my vest and showed him my “Net Heads,” as I call them.
-This is simply an extra Antron cream-colored net-like shroud over the initial CDC loop.
+This is simply an extra antron cream-colored net-like shroud over the initial CDC loop.
 He liked these little morsels very much.
 He also mentioned it would help him see the fly in the surface film.
-He was correct the added shrowd not only helps the CDC bubble maintain buoyancy but also makes it easier to see in slightly faster drifts.
+He was correct; the added shroud helps the CDC bubble maintain buoyancy longer and makes it easier to see in slightly faster drifts.

-This is a simple pattern to tie and has paid big dividends everywhere I have fished it, specifically for very selective feeders in the fall.
-I use Kapok as the first layered in the thorax and top it off with black Beaver Belly.
+This is a simple pattern to tie, and it has paid big dividends everywhere I have fished it, particularly for very selective feeders in the fall.
+I use Kapok as the first layer in the thorax and top it off with black Beaver Belly.
+The TMC 212Y comes in odd sizes #11-#23.
+Unfortunately, they are becoming more difficult to find here in the US.
+So typically, I have to order them from Belgium, the Netherlands, France, or the UK.

 Net Head Midge